tychonievich/quizzes/README.md

 This directory needs to be in a place apache can find it.

-You'll need to give Apache read/write access to `log/` and `cache/`.

 ### KaTeX

 You'll to install [KaTeX](...) if you want math rendering; you'll also need servable copies of the katex css and fonts files.